iot-for-all/iot-central-smart-garden/MoistureSensors/README.md

   <li> max1 - 4: Upper bounds for calibration </li>
 </ul>

-These properties are directly editable from the properties file, or through a form on IOT Central
+These properties are directly editable from the properties file, or through a form on IoT Central